com-480-data-visualization/com-480-project-hgj/README.md

 ### Dataset

-CS:GO is a multiplayer first-person shooter online competitive game.
-The dataset we will be using has collected the results of a total of 27,245 professional CS:GO matches from November 2015 to March 2020.
+Counter-Strike 2(previously CS:GO) is a multiplayer first-person shooter online competitive game.
+The dataset we will be using has collected the results of a total of 27,245 professional CS matches from November 2015 to March 2020.

 The dataset consists of 4 tables: